Lamp Frequently Asked Questions

 fade in the late 1960s and were bought out.
 All that remains now are

-two small companies – an electric light importing business in
+two smaller companies – an electric light importing business

-with a particular lamp.
-In the distant days when oil lamps were new
+go with a particular lamp.
+In the distant days when oil lamps were

 – if indeed a shade was required at all - was personal to the